compound-finance/comet/docs/README.md

 ### Get Protocol Configuration

-This function returns the configuration struct passed to the configurator contract on initialization.
+This function returns the configuration struct stored for a specific instance of Comet in the configurator contract.

 #### Configurator